JAbrams204/Loan_Calculator_App/README.md

 calculation based on the input values produce the monthly payment amount, total payment amount and the interest rate amount.

-Primarily, I have used two JavaScript functions - (calculateResults and showError) to perform any computation requird by the Application and to display any exception when computations were impossible due to incorrect information being provided by the user.
+Primarily, I have used two JavaScript functions - (calculateResults and showError) to perform any computation required by the Application and to display any exception when computations were impossible due to incorrect information being provided by the user.